Counseling Licensing Requirements in Delaware

 The required 1,600 hours must be completed over a period of two to four years.
 You must have at least 100 hours of face-to-face supervision.
 At least 60 of the face-to-face hours must be individual (as opposed to group) supervision.

 Your approved supervisor may be a mental health counselor, social worker, marriage and family therapist, psychologist, or psychiatrist.
 School counselors and school psychologists are not approved as supervisors for mental health counselors.

 You must send verification forms directly to the board.
 Your approved supervisor will send a direct supervision reference.
 You may also need to send a counseling experience verification-employment or a counseling experience verification-self-employment form.

 An associate license is good for two years, and may be renewed once.

 Out-of-state applicants may apply for license by reciprocity.
 If you are currently licensed and have at least five years of experience in another jurisdiction, you are not required to show that the jurisdiction has licensing requirements that are the same or higher.

 If you have fewer years in any jurisdiction, though, you must demonstrate equivalency.
 Submit the following:

 - Notarized statement of prior jurisdictions

+If you don't meet the requirements for licensure by reciprocity, you may still meet the requirements for licensure by certification.
 If the board determines that educational requirements were substantively equivalent, but experience requirements were not, you may be issued an associate license.
-You will be given credit for past experience and supervision.
+You will receive credit for past experience and supervision.